-In this monthly podcast I explore how images influence our understanding of reality and the sacred through conversations with thought leaders on art, visual culture, and religion.
+In this podcast I explore how images influence our understanding of reality and the sacred through conversations with thought leaders on art, visual culture, and religion.
 Each episode delves into a different area of visual theology, opening to spiritual wisdom while deconstructing an image-saturated world.

 W. David O. Taylor

 David is Associate Professor of Theology and Culture at Fuller Theological Seminary and the author, editor and co-editor of numerous books on art and Christianity.
 In addition, he has written a range of scholarly essays, lectured widely on the arts and produced a short film on the psalms.

 In this episode, David and I discussed the biblical concept of new creation and how it applies to the making and experience of art.
 We also talked about the fundamental place of creativity in human life and some of the ways that art can help heal a broken world.

 Images of Mary

 Matthew is associate professor of art history at Wheaton College.
 He holds an M.A. & Ph.D. in art history from Princeton University, and a Master in Divinity degree from Princeton Theological Seminary.
 Matthew is a five-time appointee to the Curatorial Advisory Board of the United States Senate, and was awarded a Commonwealth fellowship at the Institute for Advanced Studies in Culture at the University of Virginia.
 He has written for publications ranging from The New York Times to First Things, and is author of The Everlasting People and the recently published Mother of the Lamb.

 In this episode, Matthew and I sat down to discuss issues around the depiction of the Mother of God.
 We also talked about the influence of Marian images on Christian faith and Mary’s place in relation to contemporary images.

 History and Legacy of Visual Theology